geneontology/go-site/metadata/rules/SOP.md

 - implemented: When a rule has an implementation that is actively run in some part of a pipeline or other regularly scheduled report.
 Having an implementation in some script that is never run regularly or that is run on old data does not count as `implemented`.
-- legacy: A previous immplementation still exists, but will be replaced by a new implementation matcvhing the new pipeline (ontobio or SPARQL).
+- legacy: A previous implementation still exists, but will be replaced by a new implementation matching the new pipeline (ontobio or SPARQL).
 - deprecated: If a rule is no longer needed, is conceptually incorrect, or otherwise should not be used it can be `deprecated`.
 A rule that is deprecated should have no active implementations being run on current data.